verbb/formie/docs/fields/file-upload.md

 Retention is processed through [Craft garbage collection](https://craftcms.com/docs/5.x/system/gc.html) and the `formie/gc/prune-file-upload-asset-retention` console command.

 For GraphQL mutations, File Upload fields accept an array of `FileUploadInput` values.
-You can pass base64 file data for new uploads or asset IDs for existing assets.
+You can pass base64 file data for new uploads or asset IDs for existing assets (including assets staged via the Formie upload endpoints).
 See [Create Submissions](/graphql/create-submissions#file-upload-fields).
-Async staged uploads for headless forms are planned separately ([#2514](https://github.com/verbb/formie/issues/2514)).

 ## Multipage forms and drafts